 A trade mark is something used by traders to distinguish their goods and/or services from the goods and/or services of other traders.
-Examples of things that may be trade marks are:

 Will a business name registration protect me.

 A business name registration does not grant proprietary rights in that name to the business owner.
 The registration of a business name is merely a government requirement under the law to identify the individual or other legal entity that operates the business.
 The only way to protect your business name and prevent others from using it, is to secure its registration as a trade mark.